cerndb/spark-dashboard/README.md

 ### Customizing and adding new dashboards

-- This implementation comes with some example dashboards based on the authors' use.
-Note that only a subset of the metrics values logged into InfluxDB are visualized in the provided dashboard.
+- This implementation comes with some example dashboards.
+Note that only a subset of the metrics values logged into VictoriaMetrics are visualized in the provided dashboard.
 - For a full list of the available metrics see the [documentation of Spark metrics system](https://github.com/apache/spark/blob/master/docs/monitoring.md#metrics).
 - New dashboards can be added by putting them in the relevant `grafana_dashboards` folder and re-building the container image (or  re-packaging the helm chart).